nystudio107/seomatic/README.md

 * [bug] Enforce *required fields on the various settings pages in the Admin CP by doing proper validation
 * [bug] The `foundingDate` fields probably should be dateTimeField types on the Settings pages
 * [feature] Add support for `og:image:type`, `og:image:width`, and `og:image:height`
-* [feature] Add the ability to analyze a page for content vs. "focus keywords" in the SEOmetrics "just like Yoast"
 * [feature] Change the preview to a live preview when editing things in SEOmatic
 * [feature] Provide SiteMap functionality.
 Yes, it's SEO-related, but seems like it might be better to keep SEOmatic focused (?)